 The changes have impacted our expenditure program over 2020.
-It is too early to understand the magnitude the impact on our 2020 expenditure program and how many of these changes will become permanent in future years.
+It is too early to understand the magnitude of the impact on our 2020 expenditure program, and how many of these changes will become permanent in future years.
 We have chosen not to pass these productivity changes onto our customers through adjusting our unit costs (our unit costs are almost entirely based on data prior to 2020) or by adjusting work volumes in future years.
 Instead we are absorbing the impacts given the devastating impact of the pandemic on our customers and affordability concerns we received from our wider stakeholder forums and from the CAP.

 The negative impact on productivity will challenge our ability to meet the draft determination's aggressive 0.5 per cent productivity adjustment.
 It is noted the draft determination remains steadfast in incorporating the assumption.
-Given the impact of the pandemic, and the draft determination failure to note the different situation of Victoria, we expect the real productivity impact on our business to be more in the range of 0.5 to 1.0 per cent.
-Even within Victoria, Melbourne has suffered the brunt of lockdown limitations.
-All of our network is located in the Melbourne lockdown zone.
-This highlights the inability of the AER's productivity approach to accommodate structural breaks or differing circumstances across networks and jurisdictions.
+Given the impact of the pandemic, and the draft determination failure to note the different situation of Victoria, we expect the productivity adjustment being imposed to be more in the range of 0.5 to 1.0 per cent.
+This highlights the inability of the AER's productivity approach to accommodate structural breaks and differences between networks and jurisdictions.

-To further contextualise the productivity task, the AER rejected most our step changes and pass through adjustments based on materiality.
-AER staff have advised materiality is a proxy for negative step changes they believe we will benefit from, but cannot be identified or quantified.
-In effect this means when added to the productivity adjustment, we have a \$26 million negative step change.
-In other words, we must find \$26 million in productivity savings before we draw close to our operating expenditure allowance.
-This is before the negative impact of COVID-19 pandemic on productivity is considered.
+To further contextualise the productivity task, the AER has not accepted the majority of our step changes or pass through adjustments based on materiality.
+AER staff have advised materiality is a proxy for negative step changes they believe we will benefit from, but they are unable to identify or quantify.
+In effect this means when added to the productivity adjustment, we have a \$53 million negative step change.
+In other words, we must find \$53 million in productivity savings before we draw close to our operating expenditure allowance.
+This is in addition to productivity losses that will arise due to the COVID-19 pandemic.